-Over 40% of the area of this catchment is farmed land.
-However, estimates of livestock density and fertiliser usage are lower than the national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights some diffuse risk areas in the catchment (Map 13).
-Also, the prevalence of peat and other wet soil types in the catchment (Map 5) means that there is a potential risk of agricultural runoff.
-Monitoring in this shellfish area does not indicate any water quality issues which are likely to arise from agriculture and therefore it is unlikely to be affecting shellfish water quality in this shellfish area.
+Approximately 90% of this catchment is farmed land and the estimates of livestock density and fertiliser usage are higher than the national averages.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, highlights many diffuse risk areas in the catchment (Map 13).
+However, the prevalence of dry soil types in the catchment (Map 5) means that the risk of agricultural runoff is low.
+Monitoring in this shellfish area does not indicate any water quality issues which are likely to be associated with agriculture and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.